mwcvitkovic/neuromodulation_modalities/README.md

     - science.xyz

 ## Biologic
-These are currently uncommon due to the difficulty of getting biologics across the blood-brain barrier.
+These are currently uncommon due to the difficulty of getting biologics across the blood-brain barrier, but there are many in the pipeline.
+Interesting targets include [FAAH-OUT and rs324420](https://pmc.ncbi.nlm.nih.gov/articles/PMC6676009/) for potential pain insensitivity and [short-sleeper genes](https://en.wikipedia.org/wiki/Familial_natural_short_sleep).

 - antibodies
   - [CGRP antagonists for migraine](https://www.uspharmacist.com/article/an-overview-of-new-biologics-for-migraine-prophylaxis) exist but act on peripheral nerves
   - endogenous antibodies